 Episode 3: RUSM and the Application Process

-In this episode, one of our Assistant Director of Admissions describes the application process from submitting your application, to getting the final decision and the support throughout the transition.
-We talk about pre-requisites, GPA, MCAT and term starts.
+In this episode, we chat with one of our Assistant Directors of Admissions as they describe the application process.
+From submitting your application to getting the final decision and the support throughout the transition, we talk about pre-requisites, GPA, MCAT, and term starts.

 Milena Garcia: Hi, Angie-Lee.
 Good morning.
 Thank you for joining us.
 I really appreciate you taking your time to join me for this podcast.